shum-dev/chat-board/README.md

 # chat-board
-Chat-board is a social web application on which people with similar interests discuss topics in the form of posted messages.
+Chat-board is a scalable web application on which people with similar interests discuss topics in the form of posted messages.

 ## Goal
 I did it so that I could learn enough about authentication and authorization with JWT tokens, mastering the Redux concepts, localStorage, async API call and others...